-Capital Lease - Lease and Leaseback Transactions: During 1998, the CTA entered into lease and leaseback agreements with three third party investors pertaining to certain property, railway tracks and train stations on the Green Line, with a book value of \$145,922,000 and \$157,183,000 at December 31, 2016 and 2015, respectively.
+Capital Lease - Lease and Leaseback Transactions: During 1998, the CTA entered into lease and leaseback agreements with three third-party investors pertaining to certain property, railway tracks and train stations on the Green Line, with a book value of \$135,457,000 and \$145,922,000 at December 31, 2017 and 2016, respectively.
 The 1998 Agreement, which provides certain cash and tax benefits to the third parties, also provides for a trust established by the CTA to lease the rail line to an equity investor trust (the 1998 Equity Trust), which would then lease the facilities back to another trust established by the CTA under a separate lease (the 1998 Lease).
 In 2008, one of the three investors chose to unwind the transaction and the corresponding agreements were terminated.
 On March 6, 2015, another investor chose to unwind the transaction and the corresponding agreements were terminated.
-The present value of the future payments to be made by the CTA under the single remaining lease and leaseback of approximately \$76,991,000 is reflected in the accompanying December 31, 2016 Statements of Net Position as a capital lease obligation.
+The present value of the future payments to be made by the CTA under the single remaining lease and leaseback of approximately \$82,503,000 and \$76,991,000 is reflected in the accompanying December 31, 2017 and 2016 Statements of Net Position, respectively, as a capital lease obligation.